gravitational/teleport/docs/4.3/enterprise/quickstart-enterprise.md

 For testing, we always recommend that you use the latest release version of Teleport Enterprise, which is currently `{{teleport.latest_ent_docker_image}}`.

 ### Quickstart using docker-compose

+!!! note
+    You will need a recent version of [`docker-compose`](https://docs.docker.com/compose/install/) installed to follow this section of the quick start guide.

 The easiest way to start Teleport Enterprise quickly is to use `docker-compose` with our [`teleport-ent-quickstart.yml`](https://github.com/gravitational/teleport/blob/master/docker/teleport-ent-quickstart.yml) file: